alexrainman/CarouselView/README.md

 [assembly: ExportRenderer (typeof(CVButton), typeof(MyButtonRenderer))]
 ```

-If you don't want to use them, as an alternative take a look at these code snippet that do the trick:
+If you don't want to use them, as an alternative take a look at these code snippet so you know what to do with your own controls:

 ```
 public class CVLabel : Label